 In one instance involving parents sued for the vicarious liability of their minor child operating a golf cart that struck another child riding a bicycle, the court agreed that the homeowner and automobile coverage exclusions applied and the parents lacked liability coverage.
 Contract language often contains exclusion for personal liability or bodily damage arising out of a golf cart if the golf cart is not being used to play golf on a golf course or if the vehicle is designed mainly for use off public roads.
 Insurance clauses and exclusions may vary in scope and language.

-It is prudent to be familiar with the specific coverage your policy provides before allowing a minor to operate a golf cart on horse show premises where an injury could easily arise from an accidental encounter with another person, golf cart, or horse.
+It is prudent to be familiar with the specific coverage your policy provides before allowing a minor with a valid driver’s license to operate a golf cart on horse show premises where an injury could easily arise from an accidental encounter with another person, golf cart, or horse.

 3. Do golf cart rental companies offer additional insurance?